rabbitmq/rabbitmq-website/site/tutorial-six-python.md

   </div>
 </div>

-Our RPC will work like that:
+Our RPC will work like this:

   * When the Client starts up, it creates an anonymous exclusive callback queue.
-  * For a RPC request, the Client sends a message with two properties:
+  * For an RPC request, the Client sends a message with two properties:
-    `reply_to` which is set to the callback queue and `correlation_id` which is set to a unique value for every request.
+    `reply_to`, which is set to the callback queue and `correlation_id`, which is set to a unique value for every request.
   * The request is send to an `rpc_queue` queue.
-  * RPC worker (aka: server) is waiting for requests on that queue.
+  * The RPC worker (aka: server) is waiting for requests on that queue.
     When a request appears, it does the job and sends a message with the result back to the Client, using the queue from the `reply_to` field.
   * The client waits for data on the callback queue.
 When a message